pyiron/executorlib/docs/source/installation.md

 For up-scaling python functions beyond a single compute node `pympipool` requires the integration with a high performance computing (HPC) resource manager.
 These HPC resource manager are currently only supported for Linux.
 Still for testing and development purposes the `pympipool` package can installed on all major operating systems including Windows.

 This basic installation is based on the `pympipool.mpi.PyMPIExecutor` interface and allows up-scaling serial and parallel python functions which use the message passing interface (MPI) for python [`mpi4py`](https://mpi4py.readthedocs.io) on a single compute node.
 In addition, the integration with an HPC resource manager provides scaling beyond one compute node, thread based parallelism and the assignment of GPUs.
+Still the user would not call the interface directly, but rather use it through the `pympipool.Executor`.

 ## Basic Installation
 For testing and development purposes the `pympipool` package can installed on all major operating systems including